I'd say utterly miraculous given the damage that both New and Blue Labour have done to the UK.

 The UK's economic recovery remains weak and the Coalition has failed to tackle the underlying reasons.
 The British Chambers of Commerce surveyed 6,600 of its members and found efforts to move the economy towards increasing exports has failed.
-Although manufacturers are having more luck with exports than with domestic sales, the …
+Although manufacturers are having more luck with exports than with domestic sales, …

 I'd say utterly miraculous given the damage that both New and Blue Labour have done to the UK.